"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Related Work

 \subsection{Meeting in VR}

 Researchers have explored the opportunities of remote meetings and social gatherings for a long time.
 Although the technical capabilities looked entirely different in 1999, the outcome of a study by \citeauthor{Stahl1999.ancientVRMeetings} still shows similarities to current work.
-The biggest needs concerned feedback on being connected in terms of visual attention, audibility, and network connectivity.
+The most significant needs concerned the feedback on the users' connection in terms of visual attention, audibility, and network connectivity.
 In recent years, due to technological advancements and being incentivized by Covid-19, the body of literature on meetings and events in social VR is growing rapidly.
 Typically, the study designs in this research field are not lab-based and less controlled but of observatory nature and in the wild.

 In this manner, \cite{moustafa2018.longitudinalSocialVRGroups} conducted a longitudinal study on social interactions in small groups already known to each other moving their contact to social VR.
 The authors found that the participants experienced similar emotional states as in real-life socializing, which suggests high co-presence and transferability of existing group dynamics.
-Concerning educational purposes, a literature review explored interactions relevant in social xReality (XR) learning spaces and provides an overview \citep{scavarelli2021.SocialLearningSpaces}.
-For example, a study by \cite{yoshimura_study_2021} reports on class meetings that were experienced in VR comparing access with a head-mounted display (HMD) and in desktop mode.
+Concerning educational purposes, a literature review explored interactions relevant in social xReality (XR) learning spaces and provided an overview \citep{scavarelli2021.SocialLearningSpaces}.
+For example, a study by \cite{yoshimura_study_2021} reports on class meetings experienced in VR comparing access with a head-mounted display (HMD) and in desktop mode.
 The students attended lectures and presented in VR.
-The experiences were found to highly depend on how comfortable the attendees were with the HMD and if it made them sick.
+The experiences highly depended on how comfortable the attendees were with the HMD and if it made them sick.
 In another experiment, \cite{ginkel2019.VRPresentationTraining} found a close resemblance between learning outcomes from training presentations in VR compared to face-to-face training.